Asbatel/AndroSA/README.md

 # Usage

 To test an APK:
-- Simply navigate to the main directory `cd androsa/`
+- Navigate to the main directory `cd androsa/`
 - Run the following command: `python check_apk.py <apk_path>`